AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

-# AppFlowy with Supabase(WIP)
+# AppFlowy with Supabase

 ## AppFlowy with Supabase

-AppFlowy is renowned for its user-friendly local app features.
-Recognizing the numerous requests for a cloud version, we're thrilled to announce that AppFlowy is now cloud-enabled!
+AppFlowy is built with user-friendly local app features in mind.
+Having noted the frequent requests for a cloud version, we're pleased to share that AppFlowy can now be cloud-enabled.
 We've partnered with Supabase, an open-source alternative to Firebase, to handle user sign-ins and data storage.
 With a Supabase project, transforming AppFlowy into a self-hosted cloud app is straightforward.
 By the end of this article, you'll be primed to launch your very own AppFlowy cloud application with ease.
+It's worth noting that the steps for other cloud services, such as `Appwrite` or `Firebase`, bear similarities."

 Let's explore how AppFlowy uses Supabase to implement the cloud features.